 Coding on demand and the implications for learning

 At the core of GPT-5 is a leap in code generation.
 In a live demo, the model produced a multilingual language-learning app in minutes, with quizzes, flashcards, and a simple game.
-No code from the user.
-I don’t think programmers need to file for retirement just yet.
-But if you work in the field or many others, you should be thinking about your future.
+All without a single line of code from the user.

 This also affects IT in the education and corporate sectors.
 GPT-5 lowers the threshold for software creation across campus, for pedagogy, research workflows, and administrative tasks.
-It will also profoundly challenge the work of IT departments as scams and phishing exploits become that much easier to create.
-As always, but especially in today’s world, user skills are not keeping pace with the technology.
-And perhaps they never will, given how rapidly GenAI is advancing.
+It will also profoundly challenge the work of IT departments as it creates new security risks – scams, phishing exploits, and malicious code that becomes easier to create.

-Scaling access but not yet AGI
+Scaling access but nowhere near AGI

 But if OpenAI GPT-5 is more accessible and significantly better, it’s still not close to AGI.
 Sam Altman noted in a call with reporters on the day before its release.